Browsing Tag

 Somalia’s 2026 Election, Explained: Who Votes, Who Runs, and What’s at Stake

-MOGADISHU, Somalia — Somalia is preparing for a planned shift to direct national elections in 2026, a major change in a country that has relied for decades on an indirect, clan-based system in which selected delegates choose members of parliament, who then elect the president.
+MOGADISHU, Somalia — Somalia is preparing for a planned shift to direct national elections in 2026, a major change in a country that has relied for decades on an indirect, clan-based election system in which selected delegates choose members of parliament, who then elect the president.
 Somali authorities say the goal is a “one person, one vote” process, but opposition figures have questioned whether the transition is being handled by consensus and warn of renewed political crisis.
-The push toward universal suffrage has unfolded…
+The push toward universal suffrage has…

 US Senate votes down measure to limit Trump’s Iran war powers